rfletcher/tagbox/README.rst

 Events
 ------

-tagbox:blur :
+tagbox:blur
-  fires when the tagbox loses the focus tagbox:focus : fires when a tagbox gains the focus (i.e. is clicked on or tabbed into)
+  fires immediately after the tagbox loses the focus tagbox:focus fires immediately after a tagbox gains the focus (i.e. is clicked on or tabbed into)

 Building Tagbox from source
 ===========================